 Above all, avoid consumption of trans fatty acids.
-Trans fat intake has linked to an increased risk of ovulatory infertility and greater insulin resistance.
+Trans fat intake has been linked to an increased risk of ovulatory infertility and greater insulin resistance.
 Trans fats are present in highly processed foods and animal products.
 Moreover, animal products are pretty high in saturated fats.
-Saturated fat intake has linked to male infertility!
+Saturated fat intake has been linked to male infertility!

 Therefore, better avoid highly processed foods altogether.
 Most of them are high in trans fats.
 Avoiding this type of fat is good for female fertility and overall health.

 Trans fat is also called partially hydrogenated oil.
 Almost every processed food contains trans fat.
 For instance, baked products, cakes, doughnuts, cookies, potato chips, pies, or French fries are foods high in trans fat.
 Avoid them altogether!

 It seems that adequate amounts of vitamin B12 are necessary for female fertility.
 Women with low levels of vitamin B12 may deal with ovulation changes.
 Moreover, low levels of vitamin B12 may interfere with the development of the ovum.
 More about the importance of vitamin B12 to female fertility here.

 Also, women of reproductive age should get high doses of folic acid every day.
 Before even get pregnant.